winstonjay/digitalcitizens/_posts/2018-04-12-data-politics-and-democracy-part-2.md

 ---
 layout: post
-title:  "Data, politics and democracy part 2: Twitter reactions to Facebooks ‘data leak’"
+title:  "Data, politics and democracy part 2: Twitter reactions to Facebooks so called ‘data leak’"
 date:   2018-04-12 23:22:45 +0100
 ---
 Using data collected whilst the Facebook/Cambridge Analytica story was first gaining momentum, this post looks at the responses made to it via Twitter.
 Experimenting word embeddings and other computational methods, it aims to map key dimensions that highlight the contextual relationships between different sentiments across the dataset.